 You’ve likely made some inroads on establishing your organization’s digital presence.
-Created some new digital first capabilities.
+Created some new digital-first capabilities.
 Grown your team’s digital skills.
-And demonstrated a return on your investment.
+And demonstrating a return on your investment.

 As you consider adjustments to your digital strategies and plans, the best place to start is the same place you (hopefully) began your digital transformation journey: Identify the business objectives that digital needs to support.
 For this next wave of digital, take a harder look at the business outcomes you want to achieve and adjust your digital strategy to deliver on them.

 Here are a few examples of pivots to a digital strategy:

 - Increase the sophistication of your digital marketing capabilities

 You may have implemented the processes and digital talent to listen on social media channels and are responding in an engaging way.
 You may also be pushing out messages on key channels and have regular reporting, likes and shares.
 But you’re not seeing a clear return on investment for these activities.

 It may be time to focus your social media efforts around a specific campaign to target a customer segment and align it with other online and offline activities.
 For example, you may decide to direct potential new customers to a special landing page on your website or provide a call to action to engage with your call center reps.
 You may also decide to stop posting on those social media channels that don’t seem to be getting much traction.

 - Increase earnings by enabling digital transformation across a broader set of functions or processes